 “As these immature stages can be dormant for several years and don’t lay eggs, they can’t be detected in a faecal count,” said Gillian.

-“A routine winter dose to target encysted worms is recommended as a precaution.”
+“A routine winter dose to target encysted worms is recommended as standard.”